-Depending on their course of study, engineering majors can expect a high payout for all the hard work they do at college.
-In 2023, the median annual salary for all engineering and architecture specializations was $91,240, and an incredible 195,000 new jobs will added every year through 2033, according to the.
-But the big bucks come with a heavy theoretical and practical workload at college.
-If you鈥檙e thinking like a true engineer, you might want to optimize that difficulty with your chance of landing a full-time job and a beefed-up paycheck.
+Depending on their course of study, engineering majors can expect a hefty payout for all the hard work they put in at college.
+In May 2024, the median annual salary for the architecture and engineering occupations group was $97,310, nearly double the $49,500 median wage across all U.S. occupations.
+The Bureau of Labor Statistics projects roughly 186,500 openings in these fields each year through 2034, with several specialties (industrial, mechanical, materials, and biomedical engineering, in particular) projected to grow faster than the average for all occupations.
+But the big checks come with a heavy theoretical and practical workload at college.
+If you’re thinking like a true engineer, you might want to optimize that difficulty against your chance of landing a full-time job and a beefed-up paycheck.

 What is the hardest engineering major?

-So, what鈥檚 the hardest engineering major?
+So, what’s the hardest engineering major?
 The answer is, perhaps unsurprisingly, relative, though this may come as a disappointment to some of our more objectively-minded readers.
-Levels of rigor will vary from university to university, and one student鈥檚 astrophysics nightmare might be another student鈥檚 treasure.
+Levels of rigor vary from university to university, and one student’s astrophysics nightmare might be another student’s treasure.

-Still, there鈥檚 a general consensus that some disciplines are more demanding than others, and, luckily for us, economics doctoral candidate and U.S. Census Bureau research statistician Vitaliy Novik .
-Novik, who also studied and worked as an engineer prior to his doctoral research, surveyed nearly three million college students at 200 different universities, asking them to rank the difficulty of their courses on a scale from 1-5.
-He then took those findings and created a list of the most difficult majors.
+Still, there’s a general consensus that some disciplines are more demanding than others, and economics doctoral candidate and U.S. Census Bureau research statistician Vitaliy Novik conducted a study to pin down exactly which ones.
+Novik, who studied and worked as an engineer prior to his doctoral research, surveyed nearly three million college students across 200 universities, asking them to rank the difficulty of their courses on a scale of 1 to 5.
+He then took those findings and built a list of the most difficult majors.
+The ranking below reflects his results, paired with the most recent 2024 Bureau of Labor Statistics data on what each specialty pays once you make it out the other side.

 10 Hardest Engineering Majors

-Novik鈥檚 list ranks chemical engineering as the hardest engineering major.
-Their unique training involves concepts from many other STEM disciplines, including chemistry, biology, math, and physics, which must then be applied in a variety of ways.
-However, the field opens students up to a variety of careers, from nanotechnology to new energy.
-According to, this specialty is in high demand, and while they might more traditionally work in the chemical, oil, or energy industries, they might also find jobs in biotechnology, pharmaceuticals, the fabrication of electronic devices, and, even environmental engineering.
+Novik’s list ranks chemical engineering as the hardest engineering major.
+The training pulls in concepts from many other STEM disciplines, including chemistry, biology, math, and physics, and then asks students to apply them across a remarkably wide range of problems.
+The field opens students up to a variety of careers, from nanotechnology to clean energy.
+Per Stanford University, the specialty is in high demand, and while chemical engineers traditionally work in the chemical, oil, or energy industries, they also find jobs in biotechnology, pharmaceuticals, the fabrication of electronic devices, and environmental engineering.
+The 2024 BLS median annual wage for chemical engineers was $121,860, the second-highest figure on this list.

 Related: Best Colleges for Chemical Engineering

 In second place on our list is aerospace engineering.
-Aerospace students learn the science of flight for all types of aircraft鈥攖hey can send you on vacation to Antarctica just as easily as they can send you to the moon.
-They often pursue careers in the defense industry.
-According to the Bureau of Labor Statistics, aerospace engineers focus on 鈥渁erodynamic fluid flow; structural design; guidance, navigation, and control; instrumentation and communication; robotics; or propulsion and combustion.鈥
+Aerospace students learn the science of flight for all types of aircraft.
+They can send you on vacation to Antarctica just as easily as they can send you to the moon.
+Many pursue careers in the defense industry.
+Per the Bureau of Labor Statistics, aerospace engineers focus on aerodynamic fluid flow, structural design, guidance and navigation and control, instrumentation and communication, robotics, or propulsion and combustion.
+Aerospace engineers reported the highest median annual wage of any specialty on this list at $134,830 in 2024, with employment projected to grow 6% over the decade.

 Related: Best Colleges for Aerospace Engineering